Sudonymous2021/Face-Recognition-E22/README.md

 **MICROSOFT ENGAGE MENTORSHIP PROGRAMME 2022**

-Problem Statement: Develop a browser-based application or a native mobile application to demonstrate application of Face Recognition technology.
+**Problem Statement**: Develop a browser-based application or a native mobile application to demonstrate application of Face Recognition technology.
 You could choose to demonstrate application of Face Recognition in any area of application of your choice, for example:
 - Preventing crime
 - Device security